-Due Process - Appeal of Action
+Due Process - Ap

-The normal disciplinary action due process procedures in the Student Handbook and Course Catalog will be used should an appeal be filed.
+The normal discipling the due process procedures in the student Handbook and Control of log will be used should an appear of filed.

-Student Responsibilities for Copyrighted Materials
+Student Responsibilities Copyrighted Materials

-It is the policy of the University of Arkansas System and its institutions to follow the United States Copyright Law and other statutes that protect the rights of copyright owners.
-All UAFS faculty, staff, and students should use copyrighted materials within the confines of the statutes and seek guidance from the Office of the Vice Chancellor for Finance in determining fair use.
+It is the policy of the University of Arkansas System and its institutions to follow the Units ates Copyright Law and other statutes that protect the rights of copyright owners.
+All UAFS

+Office of the Vice Chancellor for Finance in determining fair use.
 Copyrighted materials include, but are not limited to, computer software, audio and video recordings, photographs, and written material.
 Violators are subject to University discipline, including suspension, as well as legal liability, even if the work did not contain a written copyright notice.
 It is also a violation to use a campus computer to illegally copy, display, or distribute copyrighted materials, such as software, MP3 files, or MPEG files.

 Use of commercial (for-profit) copyshops may not relieve an individual of liability for infringement.
-It would depend on:
+It would depend on: • whether the copying was fair use, and

-- · whether the copying was fair use, and - · whether the copyshop pays royalties.
+• whether the copyshop pays royalties.